 Set Rules and Expectations

-Do Not Over-schedule
+Do Not Over-Schedule

 Summer is so much fun for families to enjoy time together.
 Great post and advice.
 I do like the part about not overscheduling.
 Kids do need time to unwind.